Oil drillers, refiners struggle with Texas deep freeze

 The state produces more oil and natural gas than any other U.S. state, and its operators, unlike those in North Dakota or Alaska, are not used to dealing with frigid temperatures.

-Roughly 1 million barrels per day (bpd) of crude production has been shut, according to Wood Mackenzie analysts, and it could be weeks before it is fully restored.
+Roughly 1 million barrels per day (bpd) of crude production have been shut, according to Wood Mackenzie analysts, and it could be weeks before production is fully restored.
 Daily U.S. natural gas production has fallen by roughly 17% from the end of last week to 72.1 billion cubic feet per day on Wednesday, according to preliminary data from Refinitiv Eikon.

 Texas derives about half of its power from natural gas, crucial for refiners and power generators, and the cold has knocked out a high percentage of available power for electrical generation.

-Producers in the Permian basin, the largest U.S. oilfield, said electrical outages were currently the main issue, and that until power was restored, restarting any frozen equipment would be challenging.
+Producers in the Permian Basin, the largest U.S. oilfield, said electrical outages were the main issue, and that until power was restored, restarting any frozen equipment would be challenging.

 “Midland (Texas) doesn’t have power, so the producers that can produce can’t get their barrels to market,” one executive at a Permian producer said.
 “It’s absolutely nuts.”